-For denoising, we fixed the noise std to $\sigma = 50$.
+For denoising, we fixed the noise std to $\sigma = 50$ (relative to pixel values in the range [0, 255]).
 For deblurring, we simulated various kernels with different motion patterns and blur levels as in Kupyn et al. (2018).
-For super-resolution, we generated low-resolution images by downsampling high-resolution images by a factor of $\beta = 4$ using bicubic interpolation.
-For compression, we set the number of quantization levels to L = 2 with centers $\{-1, 1\}$, the quantization scale parameter to s = 1, the number of downsampling stages to n = 4, and the number of output channels of f_a to m = 64.
-This leads to a maximum of $\frac{H(z)}{W \times H} \leq \frac{W \times H}{2^{4} \cdot 2^{4}} \cdot 64 \cdot \log_2(2)/(W \times H) = 0.25$ bpp (bits per pixel).
+For super-resolution, we generated low-resolution images by downsampling highresolution images by a factor of $\beta = 4$ using bicubic interpolation.
+For compression, we set the number of quantization levels to L = 2 with centers $\{-1, 1\}$, the quantization scale parameter to s = 1, the number of downsampling stages to n = 4, and the number of output channels of models is ranked in the descending order from left to right.
+Below each model is the global ranking score (larger is better).
+Models with the same colored box have statistically insignificant performance f_a to m = 64.
+This leads to a maximum of $\frac{H(\bar{z})}{W \times H} \le \frac{W \times H}{2^4 \cdot 2^4} \cdot 64 \cdot \log_2(2)/(W \times H) = 0.25$ bits per pixel (bpp).

-We chose the 4,744 high-quality images in the Waterloo Exploration Database (Ma et al., 2017b) as reference images.
+We chose the 4744 high-quality images in the Waterloo Exploration Database (Ma et al. 2017b) as reference images.
 Training was performed in two stages.
-In the first stage, we pre-trained a network using MAE as the loss function for all four tasks.
-In the second stage, we fine-tuned the network parameters by optimizing the desired IQA model.
+In the first stage, we pre-trained a network using MAE as the loss function for all four tasks (Wang et al. 2018).
+In the second stage, we finetuned the network parameters by optimizing the desired IQA model.
 Pre-training brings several advantages.
-First, a number of models are sensitive to initializations (e.g., CW-SSIM, MAD, FSIM, GMSD, and VSI) and pre-training yields more reasonable optimization results (also validated in the task of reference image recovery).
+First, some IQA models are sensitive to initializations (e.g., CW-SSIM, MAD, FSIM, GMSD, and VSI) and pre-training yields more reasonable optimization results (also validated in the task of reference image recovery).
 Second, models that require backpropagating gradients through multiple stages of computation (e.g., LPIPS and DISTS) converge much faster.
 Third, it helps us to test whether the recently proposed IQA models lead to consistent perceptual gains on top of MAE, a special case of the simple l_p -norm distance.

-For each training stage of the four tasks, we used the Adam optimization package (Kingma and Ba, 2015) with a mini-batch size of 16 and an initial learning rate of 10^{-4} , which decays linearly by a factor of 2 for every 100K iterations, and we set the maximum number of iterations to 500K.
-We randomly extracted patches with the size of $192 \times 192 \times 3$ during training, and tested on 20 independent images from the DIV2K validation set (see Fig. 6).
-Training took roughly 1,000 GPU hours (measured using an NVIDIA GTX 2080 device) for a total of $4 \times 11 = 44$ models.
-Special treatment (e.g., gradient clipping) was given to some IQA models (e.g., FSIM and VSI) to facilitate training and convergence.
+For each training stage of the four tasks, we used the Adam optimization package (Kingma and Ba 2015) with a minibatch size of 16 and an initial learning rate of 10^{-4} , which decays linearly by a factor of 2 for every 100K iterations, and we set the maximum number of iterations to 500K.
+We randomly extracted patches with the size of $192 \times 192 \times 3$ during training, and tested on 20 independent images selected from the DIV2K validation set (see Fig. 6).
+Training took roughly 1000 GPU hours (measured using an NVIDIA GTX 2080 device) for a total of $4 \times 11 = 44$ models.
+Special treatments (i.e., gradient clipping and a smaller learning rate) were given to FSIM and VSI, otherwise their losses are difficult to converge according to our trials.